S&P 500 takes $1.7 trillion coronavirus two-day hit

 Heavy volume, up or down, signals conviction and came after U.S. health officials told the American public to prepare for a rise in cases in the country.

-“The president has insisted on radical transparency.
-That's what CDC and NIH we're doing today is making sure that the American public know we've aggressively contained this.
-For the moment.
-But given what's happening in the world, well, we'll probably see more cases here.
-We'll probably see communities spread of the disease, but we actually have the tools to deal with that” said Health and Human Services Secretary Alex Azar during an interview with Lou Dobbs on FOX Business Tuesday evening.
+"The president has insisted on radical transparency.
+That's what CDC and NIH were doing today is making sure that the American public know we've aggressively contained this for the moment, but given what's happening in the world, we'll probably see more cases here.
+We'll probably see community spread of the disease, but we actually have the tools to deal with that," said Health and Human Services Secretary Alex Azar during an interview with Lou Dobbs on FOX Business Tuesday evening.

 APPLE WARNS SHAREHOLDERS OF CORONAVIRUS PRECAUTIONS AHEAD OF ANNUAL MEETING